Mister Negative: Powers and abilities

-Prior to his transformation, "Martin Li" was a member of the Snakehead gang, whose true name has not yet been revealed.
+Prior to his transformation, "Martin Li" was a member of the Snakehead gang; his true name has not yet been revealed.
 Both the Martin Li and Mister Negative personae are the result of experimental drug tests by Maggia chemist Simon Marshall, the same tests that powered Cloak and Dagger.
 Unlike the two heroes, who were each given a power over light and dark, Negative was given both a light and dark side.
 As such, Negative considers himself an embodiment of black and wickedness and both of his personas view the balance of good and evil as a necessary part of the universe.
-The two halves, while fully aware of one another's existence, take no steps to interfere with one another, with the Martin Li persona even taking such drastic steps as allowing his bad side to corrupt May Parker to keep it a secret.
+The two halves, while fully aware of one another's existence, take no steps to interfere with one another.
+The Martin Li persona has taken such drastic steps as allowing his bad side to corrupt May Parker to keep it a secret.

 During an encounter in The Amazing Spider-Man #621, Negative displays a degree of superhuman strength high enough to send Spider-Man flying through two buildings with a single blow.
 Negative also demonstrates superhuman reflexes during his battle with the Hood, dodging bullets or cutting them in half with his sword.
 He also has the power to charge up knives and swords with black electrical energy, a form of Darkforce energy, and he can corrupt people he touches in the same manner, bringing them under his control.
 The effectiveness of his corruption varies depending on how good the affected person was before their conversion: White Dragon, a villain himself, gained increased stamina and endurance, but was still easily dispatched (his clothes reverted to normal once he was killed).
 Conversely, Spider-Man, a hero in every respect, was corrupted into a spiteful and angry villain, despising every value he held dear (even his Uncle Ben's memory) and no more above killing.
 Spider-Man is able to break the hold his malevolent side has over him when he is on the verge of killing Betty Brant, as he remembers the love he once had for her upon getting close.
 Negative's corrupting touch appears to be ineffective against beings with supernatural powers, as Hood is unaffected when Negative attempts to corrupt him; Negative claims that this is because the Hood's soul belongs to Dormammu, a being even darker than he is.
 It has since been revealed that while Negative can renew his influence on others, he cannot corrupt someone once that individual has broken free of his influence already, allowing Peter Parker to infiltrate his plan by using the fact that he had been corrupted by Negative as Spider-Man without his foe knowing his secret identity.